mahadeokhamgal/interview_questions/Java_SpringBoot_Cleaned.md

 # What is the purpose of @Mock and @InjectMocks in JUnit?
 # How do you use Mockito in JUnit?
 # How do you test private methods in JUnit?

+11. `Tricky Spring Boot Questions`
+# What is the difference between @SpringBootApplication and @EnableAutoConfiguration?
+Why is @ComponentScan also included?
+# How does Spring Boot know which beans to auto-configure and which ones to skip?
+(Hint: Conditions like @ConditionalOnMissingBean, @ConditionalOnProperty)
+# If you define a bean with the same name as an auto-configured bean, which one will Spring Boot pick?
+How to override auto-configuration safely?
+# What’s the difference between using application.properties vs application.yml?
+What are the advantages/disadvantages?
+# How does Spring Boot support different profiles (like dev, test, prod)?
+What if two profiles are active at the same time?
+# What happens internally when you run a Spring Boot application using SpringApplication.run()?
+# Difference between @RestController and @Controller + @ResponseBody?
+When would you not use @RestController?
+# What’s the difference between spring-boot-starter-parent and spring-boot-starter?
+Can you use Spring Boot without a parent?
+# If two @Bean methods return the same type, how does Spring Boot decide which one to inject?
+How can you resolve ambiguity?
+# What’s the role of the spring.factories file in Spring Boot auto-configuration?
+# Explain the difference between embedded servers (Tomcat, Jetty, Undertow) in Spring Boot.
+Which one would you choose for reactive programming?
+# How do you handle circular dependencies in Spring Boot beans?
+# How do CommandLineRunner and ApplicationRunner differ?
+In which scenarios would you use one over the other?
+# What’s the difference between @Value and @ConfigurationProperties for injecting configuration values?
+Which one is better for complex configs?
+# How does Spring Boot enable actuator endpoints?
+How do you secure them?
+# What’s the difference between blocking and reactive controllers in Spring Boot?
+How does spring-boot-starter-web differ from spring-boot-starter-webflux?
+# What is the difference between using @Autowired on fields, constructors, and setters?
+Which is the recommended approach in Spring Boot and why?
+# How do you configure multiple data sources in a Spring Boot application?
+# How does Spring Boot handle exception handling globally?
+Difference between @ExceptionHandler, @ControllerAdvice, and @RestControllerAdvice?
+# What are Spring Boot’s limitations?
+Can you think of cases where you would not use Spring Boot?